Is Milk Good for You?

 Does milk have added sugar?

 White milk does not; the sugar in milk comes from the naturally occurring lactose.
-An 8-ounce serving of regular milk contains 12 grams of natural sugar – the same amount as you’d find in a small banana.
+An 8-ounce serving of regular milk contains 12 grams of naturally occurring sugar – the same amount in a small banana.
 Chocolate milk and other flavored milks may have some added sugar.

 What is carrageenan?